leonardocassauara/leonardocassauara/README.md

   * Redem Framework

 ## 🤠 Becoming a RedM Developer
-  I'm currently studying RedM and Redem Natives Framework to develop Red Dead Redemption 2 scripts.
+  I'm currently studying Lua and Redem Natives Framework to develop Red Dead Redemption 2 scripts.
 This whole journey will help me improve my problem-solving skills and will test my knowledge and experience writing a clean code along side a developer team

 ## 🌐 Social Media
 <div>